 The pipeline expansion project in western Alberta is required to expand pipeline capacity for the transportation of natural gas to growing markets located in central and southern Alberta from the Peace River Project Area.

-The proposed Project consists of two pipeline components which would add up to approximately 86 kilometres (km) of newly constructed 48-inch pipe to the NGTL System, as well as a compressor station unit addition at an existing compressor station facility.
+The proposed Project consists of two pipeline components which would add up to approximately 85 kilometres (km) of newly constructed 48-inch pipe to the NGTL System.

 The Alford Creek section consists of approximately 45 km of 48-inch pipeline located 29 km west from Rocky Mountain House, Alberta in Clearwater County.